-Any student who has a grievance based on discrimination because of a disability may follow the informal or formal procedures as stated in the Policies and Procedures Manual for Disabled Student Services, or submit a written complaint directly to the Section 504 Coordinator/Dean of Students.
-A copy of this document can be located in the Office of the ADA Coordinator in the Caldwell Building.
-Call 405-7028 for more information.

-NOTE: Any grievant has the right to further appeal to the Alabama State Board of Education if the problem is not satisfactorily resolved by the President of the College.
-Also, appeal may be made to the U. S. Department of Education, Office of Civil Rights, at any point in the grievance process.
+Any student who has a grievance based on discrimination because of a disability may follow the informal or formal procedures as stated in the Policies and Procedures Section of the ADA Handbook for Disabled Student Services, or submit a written complaint directly to the Section 504 Coordinator/Dean of Students.
+A copy of this document can be located in the Office of the ADA/DSS Coordinator on the Main Campus in Disabled Student Services.
+For more information, call (251) 405-7028.
+Also, appeal may be made to the Department of Education, Office of Civil Rights, at any point in the grievance process.